This post may contain affiliate links. Please read our disclosure policy.

 It’s not too plain, but just plain enough that everyone will enjoy it!
 Even your pickiest eaters.

-Egg salad is great for feeding large groups of people.
-You can double the recipe and serve it in a bowl, or on bread to make egg salad sandwiches.
-This is the ultimate picnic food.
-It also makes a simple side dish that goes great with so many different foods—burgers, pulled pork sandwiches, grilled hot dogs, or french dip!
+This egg salad is also great for picnics or feeding large groups of people.
+Easily double the recipe and serve it in a bowl, or on bread and Crescent Rolls to make egg salad sandwiches.

 Go to this post HERE for all of the simple details.
-You’ll be a hard boiled egg pro, I promise!
+You’ll be a pro at making hard-boiled eggs, I promise!